The symplectic geometry of the three-body problem: A generalized Poincar e--Birkhoff theorem

 \item\textbf{(Katok examples)} There are well-known examples due to Katok \cite{K73} of Finsler metrics on spheres with only finitely many simple geodesics, which are arbitrarily close to the round metric.
 Moreover, they admit global hypersurfaces of section with Hamiltonian return maps, for which the index-definiteness and the condition on symplectic homology both hold.
 It follows that the return map does not satisfy the twist condition for any choice of Hamiltonians.

-\item\textbf{(Spatial restricted three-body problem)} From the above discussion and \cite{MvK}, we gather: the only standing obstruction for applying the above result to the spatial restricted three-body problem, in case where the planar problem is strictly convex, is the Hamiltonian twist condition.
-Here, note that symplectic homology is invariant under deformations of Liouville domains; see e.g.\ \cite{BR} for a paper with detailed proofs.
+\item\textbf{(Spatial CR3BP)} From the above discussion and \cite{MvK}, we gather: the only standing obstruction for applying the above result to the spatial CR3BP, is checking the weak Hamiltonian twist condition.
 This would give a proof of existence of \emph{spatial} long orbits in the spirit of Conley \cite{C63}, which could in principle be collision orbits (these may be excluded, at least perturbatively, by different methods).
-Since the geodesic flow on $S^2$ arises as a limit case (i.e.\ the Kepler problem), it should be clear from the discussion on Katok examples that this is a subtle condition.
-In \cite{MvK}, we have computed a generating Hamiltonian for the integrable case of the rotating Kepler problem; it does \emph{not} satisfy the twist condition in the spatial case (in the planar case, a Hamiltonian twist map was essentially found by Poincar\'e).
-This does not mean a priori that there is not \emph{another} generating Hamiltonian which does, but this seems rather unlikely and difficult to check. \end{enumerate}
+Since the geodesic flow on $S^2$ arises as a limit case (i.e.\ the Kepler problem), it should be clear from the discussion on Katok examples that this is a subtle condition, i.e.\ one cannot simply argue perturbatively to obtain the twist condition.
+In \cite{MvK}, we have computed a generating Hamiltonian for the integrable case of the rotating Kepler problem (see Section \ref{sec:RKP_returnmap}); it does \emph{not} satisfy the twist condition in the spatial case (in the planar case, a Hamiltonian twist map was essentially found by Poincar\'e).
+This does not mean a priori that there is not \emph{another} generating Hamiltonian which does, but this seems rather difficult to check.